Attacks on parachutists: War in Europe

-While some American aviators shot enemy airmen in parachutes, the vast majority of USAAF fighter pilots detested the practice as they could not reconcile themselves to the notion of killing helpless enemy airmen.
-They insisted that they were trying to destroy aircraft rather than pilots.
-If an enemy airman perished with his aircraft, it was simply the brutal nature of war.
-But shooting him while he was in his parachute was quite another matter that few of them could stomach, even if he stood a good chance of flying in the air again.

 USAAF pilot Stanley Miles shared his experience on 13 May 1944, when the 352nd encountered a massive formation of enemy fighters.
 After getting involved in a dogfight with one of the German planes for a while, Miles shot down the plane, which caused the German pilot to bail out in his parachute.
 "I had my gun camera running," he recalled, "so I got some good shots of the tracers hitting the plane and the pilot jumping out.
 My wing-man was still with me, so I eased around, came back and got some nice film footage of the German pilot in his chute."
 Miles considered shooting the enemy pilot as he drifted helplessly back to earth.
 It was a topic that he and his squadron units had considered in earnest.
 "One school of thought was that if you didn't shoot the guy, he'd land and be right back up fighting you the next day.
 I couldn't do it, however, and just took the film footage of him."

 Most American pilots used gun cameras to ensure they had adequate proof of their victories.
 Robert O' Nan of the 487th Fighter Squadron did this on 10 April 1944, after forcing a Focke-Wulf Fw 190 pilot to abandon his aircraft: "I followed the plane down where it crashed, exploded, and burned up, in the middle of a plowed field.
 I took pictures of this.
 I also got pictures of the pilot dangling in his chute."
 None of them were considering shooting German pilots hanging in their parachutes.

 U.S. General Dwight D. Eisenhower, Supreme Commander of the Allied Forces in Europe, felt compelled to specifically forbid the practice.
 In the directive issued to U.S. Major General Carl Spaatz, commander of the United States Strategic Air Forces in Europe, and British Air Chief Marshal Arthur Tedder (or Sir Arthur Harris according to D-Day Bombers: The Veterans' Story: RAF Bomber Command and the US Eighth Air Force Support to the Normandy Invasion 1944 by Stephen Darlow) on 2 June 1944, in a preparation for Operation Overlord, he wrote: